oggy/bundler_autoloading/README.markdown

 Adds (limited) support to [Bundler][bundler] for autoloading gems.

 Bundler Autoloading lets you tell Bundler to automatically load gems when a particular constant is referenced, or method is called.
+Great for speeding up those giant Rails applications!

 Example `Gemfile`:

-    gem 'bundler_autoloading'

     # Load when the Nokogiri constant is referenced:
     gem 'nokogiri', :autoload => 'Nokogiri'